Suspect arrested after arson at Pennsylvania governor’s house forced Shapiro and family to evacuate

 Elected officials have faced a surge in violent threats in recent years – including a plot to kidnap Michigan Gov. Gretchen Whitmer in 2023, election officials receiving death threats in Georgia, and two assassination attempts against President Donald Trump last year.

 Balmer came over a fence around the residence and “forcibly entered” the home before setting the fire, Chardo said.
-He was inside the governor’s residence for less than a minute, Bivens said.
+He was inside the governor’s residence for less than a minute and “actively evaded” troopers who were searching for him at the same time, Lt.
+Col. George Bivens of the Pennsylvania State Police said.

-“He clearly had a plan,” Bivens said.
+“He clearly had a plan,” he added.
 “He was very methodical in his approach.”

-The attack was “targeted” but a specific motive is still unknown, Shapiro said at the conference.

 The governor emphasized his refusal to be “deterred” in his work.
 “If this individual was trying to deter me from doing my job as your governor, rest assured, I will find a way to work even harder than I was,” he said.